 The 5-day model run from June 15-19, 2007 at KMIA shown below exemplifies the problem of modeling the diurnal cycle and summertime air mass convection.
 With the exception of the first daytime period, the high temperatures are close to the modeled values or under predicted and the low temperatures are over predicted for all days.

 The observed diurnal temperature trace is sharply interrupted by the cooling effects of rainfall that are absent in the modeled fields.
-The related effect on the dewpoint temperature and relative humidity fields is also unmodeled (not shown).
+The related effect on the dew point temperature and relative humidity fields is also not captured by the model (not shown).
 Convective rainfall occurred on all days during this period except for the 19th.
 The correct placement and timing of convection is a particularly difficult task for meteorological models and this example does not necessarily suggest a chronic problem in the WRF model.
 A detailed analysis of precipitation was out of the scope of this project.